 A drive up Interstate 5 North through Sacramento will give a glimpse of work happening along the river at the old historic power station, River Station B. The long-vacant site has been silent for decades, but it’s finally getting a second life.
-This is the story behind the Powerhouse Science Center, and how it got to where we are today – finally under construction!
+This is the story behind the Museum of Science and Curiosity, previously known as Powerhouse Science Center, and how it got to where we are today – finally under construction!
 River Station B is on the National Register of Historic Places, California Register of Historical Resources and the Sacramento Register of Historic & Cultural Resources.

 Well-known San Francisco architect, Willis Polk (who also designed the D.O.
 Mills Bank Building in Sacramento), designed River Station B for Pacific Gas & Electric Company, which began operation in 1912 with a 500kW output.
 Taking water from the adjacent Sacramento River, the steam plant generated power for Sacramento County and parts of Yolo, Sutter and Yuba Counties.

 The building’s Beaux-Arts-style architecture was typical of the era and became part of the City Beautiful movement, of which Polk was a devotee and Sacramento was moving toward.

 Although it had been up and running as an auxiliary power source for twelve years, interruptions in service led PG&E to add a fourth turbine generator in 1924, and another 1,200kW in 1925, making River Station B the largest electrical steam station in Northern California.

 By the 1940’s, PG&E was only using the facility for test purposes; and it became an unofficial tent city during The Great Depression.

 The steam generation plant closed in 1950 and was sold in 1957 to Associated Metals Company (AMC) of Sacramento.
 The five-and-a-half-acre site at 400 Jibboom Street was next door to the scrap metal company’s property.